vplauzon/real-time-lab/README.md

 ## Modules

 1. Know the data
-o	Telemetry sample in a few CSV format (or JSON?) o	Create a cluster, db, ingest file o	They query / chart the data to learn characteristics
+o	Telemetry sample in a few JSON files o	Create a cluster, db, ingest files o	They query / chart the data to learn characteristics
+*   Split device telemetry from the rest
+*   Strong type
 2. Setup Event Hub
 o	Attendees setup event hub with an application pumping fake data (ACI) o	Alternatively, the host does the setup and help attendees clone the telemetry to their event hub via Event Grid
 * Setup real time ingestion
+3. Update policies
+*   Land data in different tables reusing the queries done in module 1
-3. Querying near real time data o	Attendees query the data as it get ingested into the cluster o	Change ingestion frequency with batch policy
+4. Querying near real time data o	Attendees query the data as it get ingested into the cluster
+*   Different query challenge
+*   Look at latency of data
+*	Change ingestion frequency with batch policy
 * Look at CPU impact
-4. Shape the data
+5. Shape the data
 o	Ingest a couple of reference data tables (or reference?) o	Author update policies to transform the data using reference tables o	Query some more
-5. Reporting
+6. Reporting
 o	Setup Power BI to query near real time data
-6. Imperfect telemetry
+7. Imperfect telemetry
 o	Changing upstream process to reveal "real" telemetry with late arrivals + duplicates
 * Introduce ASA to the rescue
-7. Export to cold storage
+8. Export to cold storage
 o	Setup continuous exporting
-8. Monitoring
+9. Monitoring
-9. Time series
+10. Time series